Disrupting Education? Experimental Evidence on Technology-Aided Instruction in India

 Results and policy lessons

-Among students offered the free voucher, 58 percent attended the Mindspark program.
-The Mindspark program increased learning levels across all groups of students and was cost-effective compared to other instruction types.
+Among students offered the free voucher, 58 percent attended the Mindspark centers.
+Receiving vouchers to attend Mindspark centers increased learning levels across all groups of students and was cost-effective compared to other instruction types.

-School Test Scores: Researchers also used administrative data on student tests scores at their schools to measure their performance in material at their official grade level.
-In Hindi, for which students were initially less behind and Mindspark presented material at students’ official grade levels, the program had positive effects.
+School Test Scores: Researchers also used administrative data on student test scores at their schools to measure their performance in material at their official grade level.
+Mindspark, which presented material at students’ official grade levels in Hindi since the learning gap was smaller, had positive impacts on school test scores.
 In math, the program had no effect.
 Researchers hypothesized that since students were usually several years behind in math, the school exams would still be beyond their learning level, even if they had made some improvements.

-Cost Effectiveness: Mindspark was cost effective in comparison to other common alternatives.
+Cost-Effectiveness: Mindspark was cost-effective.
 The per-student monthly cost of the program was around INR 1000 (around US$15) per month, compared to a cost of around INR 1500 (US$22) per month in spending per student at the public schools from where the students came in Delhi.
 Researchers expect that the program cost per student would decrease to under US$2 if it were scaled up to a larger number of students.